 # 5 – No More Mister Nice Guy

 The Billion Dollar Babies album delivered great music to Alice Cooper fans.
 The Single “No More, Mr. Nice Guy,” was both a commercial and critical success.
 Fans loved the song and critics applauded the album as the best of the band’s career.
 The song reached No.25 on the U.S Billboard Hot 100 singles charts in 1973.
 From a band that made a living churning out anthem after anthem, “No More Mister Nice Guy,” was one of their best.

 # 4 – Elected

 It was sheer joy to find this old video of Alice Cooper performing the song “Elected.”
 The entire aspect of the video story itself was completely ahead of its time.
 Fittingly, that was the true essence of Alice Cooper.
-The group were way ahead of their time in the early seventies.
-But the progressive nature of the group would have meant nothing if the songs were’t great.
+The group was way ahead of their time in the early seventies.
+But the progressive nature of the group would have meant nothing if the songs weren’t great.